 The Very Impatient Caterpillar by Ross Burach

 I love how this picture book uses humor to teach the STEM concept of metamorphosis and the challenge of being patient!
 Kids will relate to the impatient caterpillar while learning about all the stages it goes through to become a butterfly.
 The graphic novel style will have kids wanting to read this over and over.
-Pair this book with this video about patience. [picture book, ages 4 and up]
+Pair this book with this video on a time-lapse Monarch Butterfly metamorphosis. [picture book, ages 4 and up]

 The Environment and Our Place in the World

 You Are Never Alone by Elin Kelsey, illustrated by Soyeon Kim